samjmck/tobcalc-lib/docs/contributing.md

 object.

 It is important to note that we see transactions from a cash flow perspective.
-This means that buy transactions have a _negative_ value since they are a debit to your account, and that the quantity of shares is positive.
-Sell transactions have a _positive_ value since they are a credit to your account and the quantity of shares is negative.
+This means that buy transactions have a _negative_ value since they are a debit to your account.
+Sell transactions have a _positive_ value since they are a credit to your account.

 Start with defining a function that implements the `BrokerAdapter` interface, as
 follows: